a Central Corps short

 Tom had been bending over the kitchen sink, hyperventilating, a great weight over his chest preventing him from inhaling.
 At Greg’s voice the weight eased, and he was able to turn around and be something resembling a father.

 His son stood there, in his pajama bottoms.
 Greg was still little-boy skinny, but he was starting to develop some definition in his biceps.
 He’d let his hair grow too long again; it grew straight out, and when he slept it became misshapen, flat on one side and askew on the other.
-Tom had tamed his own wiry hair into long dreadlocks decades ago, but he’d always suspected his son would choose short hair, like his mother’s, like they favored in the Corps.
+Tom had tamed his own wiry hair into long locs decades ago, but he’d always suspected his son would choose short hair, like his mother’s, like they favored in the Corps.

 “You all right, Greg?”
 Tom asked.